 A: The Political Reform Act requires most state and government officials and employees to publicly disclose their personal assets and income.
 The Fair Political Practices Commission (FPPC) is the state agency responsible for issuing Statement of Economic Interests, Form 700, and for interpreting the law’s provisions.
-A Conflict of Interest Form 700: Statement of Economic Interests is provided to employees by the university’s Conflict of Interest Officer or electronically by clicking on forms.
+A Form 700: 2015/2016 Statement of Economic Interests (.pdf) is provided to employees by the university’s Conflict of Interest Officer or electronically by clicking on forms.

-A: Employees who are required to file a Conflict of Interest Form 700: Statement of Economic Interests or Conflict of Interest Form 700-U: Statement of Economic Interests for Principal Investigators each April are in designated Conflict of Interest positions.
+A: Employees who are required to file a Form 700: 2015/2016 Statement of Economic Interests (.pdf) or Form 700-U: Statement of Economic Interests for Principal Investigators (.pdf) (requires SJSUOne/CSU login) each April are in designated Conflict of Interest positions.
 Employees in designated positions must take ethics training course every two years.
 This course is required by law.

-A: Newly appointed employees into a designated position are required to complete a Conflict of Interest Form 700: Statement of Economic Interests within 30 days and complete ethics training within 6 months of assuming the position.
+A: Newly appointed employees into a designated position are required to complete a Form 700: 2015/2016 Statement of Economic Interests (.pdf) within 30 days and complete ethics training within 6 months of assuming the position.